2425-4bhitm-itp/danceable/README.md

 ---

-Thank you for supporting **Danceable**—bringing rhythm to your steps and joy to your dancing journey!
+Thank you for supporting **Danceable** - bringing rhythm to your steps and joy to your dancing journey!

 # Getting Started